marcoappio/hydra-mq/README.md

 A high performance Postgres message queue implementation for NodeJs/TypeScript.

-Detailed API documentation available at: [hydra-mq.marcoapp.io](https://hydra-mq.marcoapp.io/).
+Detailed API documentation available at: [HydraMQ API Docs](https://hydra-mq.marcoapp.io/).

 Join our discord if you have any questions/issues: [Marco Discord](https://discord.gg/JnX8KJpQJx)